 Global Navigation Satellite System (GNSS) misdirection (spoofing) goes above what is capable with a common GPS Jammer.
 A GPS Jammer is relatively common, with cheap options available on eBay for as little as £22, and information freely available online on how to use them.
-Their usage is often not nefarious in intention with regards to public safety.
+Their usage is often not nefarious in intention with regard to public safety.
 Taxi drivers, as an example, may use these to prevent companies from spying on what they deem as personal information.
-However, these devices can still cause damage within several kilometres, effecting all users locally as well as systems on the same frequency (EG: 5G) of GPS.
+However, these devices can still cause damage within several kilometres, affecting all users locally as well as systems on the same frequency (EG: 5G) of GPS.

 Spoofing, in contrast, is almost certainly only nefarious in use and can cause much more disruption.

 The idea of Spoofing a GNSS signal and jamming are two very different notions.
 Jamming by nature is more of a brute force technique that will stop all signals coming in or out of a certain area.
 Spoofing, in contrast, is a much more calculated and underhand technique that pretends to be an original signal to a target.

 Although commonly referred to as GPS spoofing, this nature of attack targets GNSS, rather than the United States GPS network specifically.
 Any system using GNSS, such as GPS, the European Union’s new Galileo system, Russia’s Global Navigation Satellite System (GLONASS) and others can be targeted.